QuantEcon/lecture-python.myst/_sources/ge_arrow.md

 The first finding  asserts that each household  recurrently visits the zero financial wealth state with which he began life.

-The second finding  asserts that   the exogenous Markov state is all we require to track an individual.
+The second finding  asserts that   the exogenous Markov state is all we require to track an individual within a competitive equilibrium.

-Financial wealth turns out to be redundant.
+Financial wealth turns out to be redundant because it is an exact function of the Markov state for each individual.

 This outcome depends critically on there being complete markets in Arrow securities.